-Let a brother or sister step in and teach them how to pick your chinchilla up.
+Let a brother or sister step in, after you teach them how to treat these little rodents, like how to pick your chinchilla up.

-In fact, if they need help just have them refer to my post about picking chinchillas up by the tail here.
+If they need any help you can just have them refer to my post about picking chinchillas up by the tail here.

 So, how often do you need to play with your chinchilla?